usaid-cs/yesterday-i-learned/python-django.md

 - The closest thing nodejs has to Django templates is [swig](https://github.com/paularmstrong/swig), but it is discontinued.
 - There's a [`django.template.Template`](https://github.com/django/django/blob/97e637a87fb45c4de970cca6cb783d93473c9d15/django/template/base.py#L141), and then there's a [`django.template.backends.django.Template`](https://github.com/django/django/blob/b9cf764be62e77b4777b3a75ec256f6209a57671/django/template/backends/django.py#L48), with the latter being a backend for the former.
 - Rest framework's `Response` has inheritance of `Response -> django.template.response.SimpleTemplateResponse -> django.http.HttpResponse`.
 Django's built-in `JsonResponse` has inheritance of `JsonResponse -> django.http.HttpResponse`.
+- Django class-based views have a `as_view()` method that turns the class into a function (more or less).
+It is decorated by an in-house [`@classonlymethod` decorator](https://stackoverflow.com/questions/8133312/what-is-the-difference-between-django-classonlymethod-and-python-classmethod), which makes `as_view` callable only in a class, but not in any of its instances.
+As for what `as_view()` does to convert the class into a function: [it's just a dispatcher](https://simpleisbetterthancomplex.com/article/2017/03/21/class-based-views-vs-function-based-views.html) that diverts the request to the class's `get`, `post`, and whatever else methods, depending on the request's type.

 ### got only `30` from a URL like `?foo=10&foo=20&foo=30`